 - Do you expect perfection from others?

 The point of this quiz is to become aware of our level of agitation, which might be manageable but that we have not recognized until now.
 Or if you answered yes to most questions, this could be the time to consider making some lifestyle changes.

 The 5 Points of Yoga taught by Swami Vishnudevananda in his book The Sivananda Companion of Yoga can help you make those changes in the following areas:

 - exercise (yoga, swimming, walking — not too much, not too little)

 - relaxation (knowing when to take a break and learning relaxation techniques)

 - meditation (breath mindfulness, mantras)

 These are the pillars of a healthy lifestyle advocated not just by yogis but more and more, by the medical profession.
 In the medical journal The Lancet of September 16, there is an oncology article reporting on a study carried out by Dr. Dean Ornish showing that stress-reducing activities as the ones mentioned here may increase the length of the telomeres in the white cells.
 The telomeres are the caps at the ends of chromosomes that protect them from deterioration.
 This is probably the first time that a study looks at the connection of a stress-free lifestyle and the reversal of aging on a cellular level.

-Surya San Miguel is an educator and a certified Sivananda Yoga teacher with diversified teaching experience at Sivananda ashrams worldwide and at her own yoga studio in Mallorca, Spain.
-Surya knew Swami Vishnudevananda during the last five years of his life.
-Surya maintains a bilingual blog (French and English) called SuryaSanMiguel.
+Silvia San Miguel (Surya) is an educator and a certified Sivananda Yoga teacher who knew Swami Vishnudevananda during the last five years of his life.
+She has years of diversified teaching experience at Sivananda ashrams worldwide and at her own yoga studio in Mallorca, Spain.